-Part 1 of this series fairly gushed about the potential of the (GMC) to drive gains in consumption, raising significant opportunities for exporting countries like Canada.
+Part 1 of this series fairly gushed about the potential of the global middle class (GMC) to drive gains in consumption, raising significant opportunities for exporting countries like Canada.
 Yet, as great as demand is, it never appears without its doppelganger: the challenges in supplying that demand.

 Challenge #1: Ag prices to head lower